Sourabhshintre/Animal-Behaviour-and-Disease-Detection/README.md

    - **Note:** It is recommended to run this project in a virtual environment named "myenv" using the following command: myenv/Script/activate

-3. **Configuration:** Replace the config file in the "env" folder with your specific configuration.
+3. **Configuration:** Replace the config file in the "myenv" folder with your specific configuration.

 ## Usage